 This brings us to the single most effective way to use this map:

-- Decide if you are following the Feng Shui mapping recommendations or choosing your own intuitively.
+Decide if you are following the Feng Shui mapping recommendations of the classical compass method, or choosing your own intuitively.

 Then the fun starts.

 Reflect on creative ideas which will bridge the gaps in each of those areas.
 These could be colours, objects, artworks, which enable the emotion that you want to be feeling in that area. you may even want to redecorate the entire space accordingly!In most cases with clients, we didn't have to buy anything at all, often only moving elements from one room to the next, or out of a dusty storage!